meliopolis/chainhopper-protocol/README.md

-# ChainHopper Protocol: Migrate Uniswap LP positions cross-chain
+# ChainHopper Protocol: Migrate Uniswap and Aerodrome LP positions cross-chain

 This project was generously funded via a [Uniswap Foundation Grant](https://x.com/UniswapFND).

 ## Overview

-ChainHopper migrates Uniswap v3 and v4 LP positions between different EVM chains with a single click.
+ChainHopper migrates Uniswap v3, v4, and Aerodrome LP positions between different EVM chains with a single click.

-To move a Uniswap LP position manually requires several steps.
+To move a Uniswap or Aerodrome LP position manually requires several steps.
 Let's say we are moving from Arbitrum to Unichain:
 1. Burn position on Arbitrum (to collect all assets in the pool *and* fees)
 2. Swap to a single token (like WETH)
 3. Bridge WETH to Unichain